 When using radioactive, toxic, or pathogenic materials, be aware of all characteristics of the materials and the hazards associated with them in the event leakage occurs during centrifugation.
-In the event of a rotor failure, neither the centrifuge nor the rotor can protect you from particles dispersed in the air.
+If leakage does occur, neither the centrifuge nor the rotor can protect you from particles dispersed in the air.
 To protect yourself, we recommend additional precautions be taken to prevent exposure to these materials, for example, use of controlled ventilation or isolation areas.

 Always be aware of the possibility of contamination when using radioactive, toxic, or pathogenic materials.
 Take all necessary precautions and use appropriate decontamination procedures if exposure occurs.